Skekdog/TT3-Docs/docs/Gamemodes/Items/GunWeaponDefinition.md

 `Type: number?`

 The speed, in studs per second, of the projectile.
 Defaults to `100`.
+If `IsPhysicallySimulated` is `true`, this value will determine the initial force to apply to the projectile, which will be multiplied by the projectile's mass.

 ### ImpulseForce